 Renée is the former director of the Girl Scout Melody chorus and is certified by Opera America to present the Music!
 Words!
 Opera!
 Program.

 Ms. Saxon is state-certified as a substitute teacher.
 With an undergraduate degree in English Literature, and Masters in organizational management, she worked in the corporate world for twenty-three years before venturing out to develop voice accompaniment software that she is presently marketing to music publishers.
 She also produces customized accompaniment in her digital studio.

 Ms. Saxon studied voice under Ms. Amy Gingrich-Perciballi; the Somatic Voiceworks® method under Jeanette LoVetri (NYC); and Total Singer Voiceworks® method under Lisa Popeil (LA).
-She has played piano and guitar since her teens and sang for fourteen years in a professional chorale and has sung as a soloist and member of small ensembles.
+She has played piano and guitar since her teens, sang for fourteen years in a professional chorale, and has sung as a soloist and member of small ensembles.

 Cynthia Elek, Community Music Educator